 FACT THREE - ASIDE FROM CAFFEINE, WHICH MAY PROVIDE PERFORMANCE ENHANCEMENT IF USED CORRECTLY AND IN LIMITED AMOUNTS, THERE IS NO EVIDENCE THAT OTHER ELECTROLYTE OR MINERAL ELEMENTS PROVIDE A PERFORMANCE EDGE.

-Then there is the issue of energy bars or gels which contain fat and are alleged to:
+Then there is the issue of the fat content of some energy bars which is alleged to:

-Medium chain triglycerides are merely a form of fat which is more easily absorbed from the intestinal tract, but is metabolized by the muscle cells exactly like all other fats and is probably of no more benefit than the extra pat of butter on your pancakes before the ride.
-And there are at most a few grams per bar or package providing a minimal addition to the Carbohydrate Calories.
+Medium chain triglycerides are a form of fat more easily absorbed from the intestinal tract, but metabolized by the muscle cells exactly like any other fats, and are probably of no more benefit than adding an extra pat of butter on your pancakes before the ride.
+And at a few grams per bar, they provide minimal additional Calories to the carbohydrate content.

-FACT FOUR - THERE IS NO EVIDENCE OF PERFORMANCE ENHANCEMENT FROM DIETARY FAT SUPPLEMENTATION, EITHER BEFORE OR DURING A COMPETITIVE EVENT.
+FACT FOUR - THERE IS NO EVIDENCE OF PERFORMANCE ENHANCEMENT FROM FORCING DIETARY FAT BEFORE, OR IN A SUPPLEMENT DURING A COMPETITIVE EVENT.

-Finally, there has been the suggestion that a combination of protein (amino acids) and carbohydrates in a ratio of 1:4 is more effective in sports drinks used while riding and as supplements for glycogen repletion immediately after a ride.
-The data for any benefit post ride recovery period is weak (and seems to be related to the amount of carbohydrate used - 1 gram/kg/hr x 3 hours appears to maximize repletion rates) at best, and at the moment there is no information in the literature to support a benefit to protein enhanced carbohydrate sports drinks while riding.
+Finally, it has been suggested that a combination of protein (amino acids) and carbohydrates in a ratio of 1:4 is more effective in sports drinks/gels/bars eaten while riding and in supplements for glycogen repletion immediately after a ride.
+There is no information in the literature supporting a benefit from protein enhanced carbohydrate supplements while riding.